nspcc-dev/neo-go/docs/node-configuration.md

 ### Hardforks

-The latest stable hardfork as per 0.107.1 release is Domovoi.
-Echidna is still in development and can change in an incompatible way.
+The latest stable hardfork as per 0.120.0 release is Faun.
+Gorgon is still in development and can change in an incompatible way.

 | Name            | Changes | References |